 What are some of the robots NASA is currently developing?

-You’ve probably heard of some of NASA’s robots: the Mars rovers, like Curiosity and Spirit and Opportunity.
+You’ve probably heard of some of NASA’s robots: the Mars rovers, like Perseverance and Curiosity.
 But those are just a few of the most famous robots.
 NASA engineers are working on new robots all the time.

-One of the latest robots is nicknamed Puffer, short for Pop-Up Flat Folding Explorer Rover.
+One of the latest robots is nicknamed A-PUFFER, short for Autonomous Pop-Up Flat Folding Explorer Robot.
 The inspiration for this lightweight, two-wheeled adventurer came from origami designs.
 The robot can flatten itself out and duck down to investigate tight spots.

 Then there’s BRUIE, the Buoyant Rover for Under-Ice Exploration.
 This robot can float in the water and roll its wheels along the underside of an icy surface, all while taking pictures and collecting data.